 - The Gambling Addict: Implies that his reasons for betraying Indy for the Russians is financial, following a spot of "bad luck with the cards".

 Colonel/Dr. Irina Spalko

 A KGB agent who is leading a Soviet expedition to find the Crystal Skull of Akator.

 - Affably Evil: Out of all of Indy's foes, she treats him with the most respect and as an equal.
+She is even the second playable character for the warehouse scene in the LEGO DS adaptation of the film.
 She also showed genuine horror and sadness at the death of Dovchenko, implying that she saw the fellow Colonel as a friend rather than just a tool.
 Could also be the horrifying manner of his death, too.